IT Analyst

 Their daily life is a mix of high-speed technical troubleshooting and human communication.
 They operate at "Tier 2 or Tier 3" support.
 When a basic helpdesk technician cannot fix a problem, they escalate it to the IT Analyst.
 The Analyst dives into the database, writes SQL queries to find corrupted data, or reads system error logs to diagnose a software glitch.
 Once they find the root cause, they either fix it themselves or write a detailed technical brief for the Software Engineers to patch.

-They also handle "Systems Optimization."
+They also handle "Systems Optimization".
 They analyze how employees are using a specific software (like an ancient HR system) and write proposals on how to upgrade or replace it to save the company time and money.

 AI is heavily disrupting "Tier 1" support (chatbots resetting passwords), but AI cannot easily log into a highly customized, messy legacy corporate database, understand the unique business context of a missing financial record, and manually fix it.
 The IT Analyst's ability to blend technical querying with human business understanding keeps this role highly relevant and secure.